vzdrizhni/improved-octo-parakeet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a back-end application for tracking calories.
 The application has feautures as: registration, authentication and all CRUD operations needed for all models.
+(To see all the endpoits go to (https://calorifer.herokuapp.com/) 👈)

 ![screenshot-1](public/screenshot.PNG)